passagemath/passagemath/src/doc/en/developer/portability_testing.rst

 We can create a new image corresponding to its current state::

   root@39d693b2a75d:/# ^D
-  [mkoeppe@sage worktree-ubuntu-latest]$ docker commit 39d693b2a75d ubuntu-latest-minimal-17
+  [alice@localhost worktree-ubuntu-latest]$ docker commit 39d693b2a75d ubuntu-latest-minimal-17
   sha256:4151c5ca4476660f6181cdb13923da8fe44082222b984c377fb4fd6cc05415c1

 where ``ubuntu-latest-minimal-17`` is an arbitrary symbolic name for the new